SummaryRead the full fact sheet

 Mental illness can be treated.
-When someone first starts to develop symptoms of mental illness, it is important to contact a doctor or a community mental health service for help.
+When someone first starts to develop symptoms of mental illness, it is important to contact a general practitioner (GP) for help.

-Sometimes, the symptoms can be so confusing for the person that they do not realise they are ill.
+Sometimes, the symptoms can be so confusing for the person experiencing them that they do not realise they are unwell.
 In this case, family or friends can visit the doctor to seek support and advice about how they can best help the person.

 Initial assessment of mental illness

-The doctor will then talk to the person about the best treatment for the symptoms and their underlying causes.
-Sometimes, the diagnosis changes as symptoms change or as other information about the person and their illness becomes known.
-The most important thing is for the doctor to understand the symptoms so that the most helpful treatment can be selected.
+The mental health professional will then discuss with the person what the best treatment options are for the symptoms and possible underlying causes.
+Sometimes, the diagnosis changes as symptoms change or as other information about the person and the illness becomes known.
+The most important thing is for the mental health professional to understand the symptoms so that the most helpful treatment can be selected.

-The doctor will talk to the person about how the treatment will work and explain any side effects.
-The person can ask the doctor questions about the proposed treatment.
+The mental health professional will discuss with the person how the treatment will work and explain any possible side effects.
+The person can ask the mental health professional questions about the proposed treatment.

 Psychiatrists and general practitioners

-People affected by mental illness may benefit from a range of treatments.
-Medical treatment (or referral to other health services) can be provided by a general practitioner (GP) or a psychiatrist.
+People living with mental illness may benefit from a range of treatments.
+Medical treatment can be provided by a general practitioner (GP) or a psychiatrist.

-- A psychiatrist – is a medical doctor who specialises in the study and treatment of mental illness.
+A psychiatrist is a medical doctor who specialises in the study and treatment of mental illness.
 Most people affected by mental illness will have contact with a psychiatrist at some stage of their illness.
-Those more seriously affected will have more regular contact.
+Those more seriously affected may have more regular contact.

-- Private healthcare – it is possible to see a psychiatrist or psychologist who works in private practice.
-This usually involves paying a fee and then claiming a Medicare rebate, if the person is eligible.
+- private healthcare – this includes health professionals who work in private practice.
+Private healthcare usually involves paying a fee.
+Medicare rebates may or may not be available.
 It is also possible to be an inpatient at a private clinic or hospital.
 However, unless the person has private health insurance, this will be expensive.

 Community mental health services

-- A case manager –will support the person’s recovery and help them to access all the services they need (for example, housing and employment support).
-They will also help educate the person – and their family or carers – about the illness and how to manage it.
+- case managers – may be provided to help support a person’s recovery and help them to access services they may need (for example, housing and employment support).
+They also educate the person and their family or carers about the illness, and how to manage it

 Psychological treatments can reduce the distress associated with symptoms and can even help reduce the symptoms themselves.
-These therapies may take several weeks or months to show benefits.
+Depending on the person, these therapies may take time (often months) to show benefits.

-- Cognitive behaviour therapy (CBT) – examines how a person’s thoughts, feelings and behaviour can get stuck in unhelpful patterns.
-The person and therapist work together to develop new ways of thinking and acting.
-Therapy usually includes tasks to perform outside the therapy sessions.
-CBT may be useful in the treatment of depression, anxiety disorders and psychotic disorders such as bipolar disorder and schizophrenia.
+- – examines how a person’s thoughts, feelings and behaviour can get stuck in unhelpful patterns.
+The person and a therapist work together to develop new ways of thinking and acting.
+CBT usually includes tasks to perform outside the therapy sessions.
+CBT may be useful in the treatment of depression, anxiety disorders and psychotic disorders such as bipolar disorder and schizophrenia

-- Interpersonal psychotherapy – examines how a person’s relationships and interactions with others affect their own thoughts and behaviours.
-Difficult relationships may cause stress for a person with a mental illness and improving these relationships may improve a person’s quality of life.
-This therapy may be useful in the treatment of depression.
+- interpersonal psychotherapy (IPT) – examines how a person’s relationships and interactions with others can affect their own thoughts, behaviours and feelings.
+Difficult relationships may cause stress for a person with a mental illness and improving these relationships may improve their quality of life.
+This therapy may be useful in the treatment of depression

-- Dialectical behaviour therapy – is a treatment for people with borderline personality disorder (BPD), but can be helpful for other psychological issues.
-A key difficulty for people living with BPD is handling emotions.
-This therapy helps people to better manage their emotions and responses.
+- dialectical behaviour therapy (DBT) – is a therapy generally used for people living with borderline personality disorder (BPD), but can be helpful for other psychological issues.
+A key difficulty for people living with BPD is managing emotions.
+This therapy helps people better manage their emotions and responses.